thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 The creation of the signature is defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURES}}.

-We RECOMMEND the expiry to be no more than 24 hours.
+It is RECOMMEND the expiry to be no more than 24 hours.

 ### Anti-replay